Showing posts with label UK Historical Travel Guide. Show all posts

 Don't furget to subscribe to our blog and never miss another post.

-Graphics created with paid licence @www.canva.com & ios Prisma App or www.befunky.com
+Graphics created with paid licence @www.canva.com & www.befunky.com

 Meowvellous Sunday greetings furiends

-Welcome to another BBHQ selfie selection, and this week we dedided to bip north in the TTTB to Aberdeenshire in Scotland to visit this rather special stone circle.
+Welcome to another BBHQ selfie selection, and this week we decided to head north in the TTTB to Aberdeenshire in Scotland to revisit this rather special stone circle.

-It was truly tremendous, and the energies were incredible.
+It was truly tremendous, and the mystical energies were incredible.

-Melvyn thought it looked a bit like a fire pit, and asked if anypawdy had brought marshmallows, I won't tell mew what Smooch's response was!
+Melvyn thought it looked a bit like a really cosy fire pit, and asked if anypawdy had brought marshmallows.
+I won't tell mew what Smooch's response was!
 MOL

 Here's a little bit of info from BBHQ's Historical Travel Guide, Smooch: